iamovi/button-will-react/README.md

 To experience the prank, simply open the project in your browser, move your cursor over the "Sign In" button, and watch it react.

-Same with the v2.0 project-propose.
+Same with the v2.0 project-propose, with more features.

 ## Preview & How to Run